ImplFerris/red-book/src/max7219/advantages.md

 ## The Solution: MAX7219
 This is where the MAX7219 comes in.

 The MAX7219 is a specialized chip that takes care of all the multiplexing in hardware.
-You just send it the data over SPI, and it does the rest.
+You just send the data over SPI, and it does the rest.
 It automatically cycles through the rows, manages the column states, controls brightness, and refreshes the entire display at high speed.
 It also stores the current LED states in internal memory, so your microcontroller doesn't have to resend data constantly.

 That's why we use the MAX7219.
 It does the hard part, so we don't have to.

+**MAX7219 Datasheet:**

+You can find the datasheet [here](https://www.analog.com/media/en/technical-documentation/data-sheets/max7219-max7221.pdf).